Misreyaa/Egypt-Explorer/RAG/README.md

 4. **Build context** string from retrieved chunks (`build_context` in `app/generation.py`).
 5. **Generate answer**:
    - If `GROQ_API_KEY` is set, call Groq and ask it to answer *only* from the provided context.
-   - If not, fall back to a deterministic answer that simply summarizes the context.
+   - If not, fall back to a rule-based answer that:
+     - Tries to pick the place whose name best matches the query (e.g. “Abdeen Palace”).
+     - For fee/time questions, answers from the specific fields (`entry_fee`, `opening_hours`, etc.) for that place if present.
+     - Otherwise, summarizes the most relevant chunks for that place.
 6. If **no points match the filters**, the API returns a safe, explicit “no results” message with an empty `sources` array instead of guessing.

 ### CRUD routers (MongoDB)